wasknk/wknk-doc-js/docs/build_tools.md

 # use newest
 nvm use newest

-# download version
+# download specific version
 nvm install <version>
 # use specific version
 nvm use <version>

-# download and use lts
+# download and use LTS version
 nvm install lts
 nvm use lts
 ```